photokandyStudios/TVSHA1Hash/readme.md

 ### Important Notes

-* Files are loaded as memory mapped files if at all possible (which should be the case on iOS).
-This means that there *is* a limit to the file size, but it isn't memory bound.
+* Files are loaded as memory mapped files if at all possible (which should be the case on any modern iOS version).
+This means that there *is* a limit to the file size, but it isn't bound to available RAM.

 * Do not use `alert` or other native code that may display interactive elements in your handlers.
 Doing so may cause crashes and other problems.